mitchelldmiller/replace-quick-mail-sender/README.md

 __License__

 This plugin is free for personal or commercial use.
+Encourage future development with a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY).